-The Elaine Sterling Institute is proud to provide you with the highest quality education at an affordable tuition rate. regarding application for financial aid.
+The Elaine Sterling Institute is proud to provide you with the highest quality education at an affordable tuition rate.
+There are several financial aid options available to those who qualify.
 We’re here to help you reach your goals!
-There are several financial aid and scholarship options available to those who qualify.
 Learn more below and explore the tuition options that may be available to you.

 How To Qualify For Aid